From our good colleague Ben (@USMortality on Twitter) we now have some very strong evidence and...

-The Great Barrington Declaration (GBD) laid out the central tenets of a more reasonable, scientific approach to understanding COVID-19.
+The Great Barrington Declaration laid out the central tenets of a more reasonable, scientific approach to understanding COVID-19.
 However, something is still missing from the national conversation: There has yet to be a clear articulation of the path forward to normalcy.
 Specifically, we need to discuss steps that can be taken to address the reasonable and serious concerns around COVID-19 but are properly balanced against the human rights of the citizenry.

-Communicate the age-stratified fatality rates
+1) Communicate the age-stratified fatality rates

 The CDC’s current best estimates for age-stratified infection fatality rates (IFR) are: